ibrijesh/Full-Text-Search-App-Using-Docker-and-Elasticsearch/README.md

 <br>

-# If you want to run this project or play with this project follow the below steps.
+# If you want to run this project or play with this project  inyour system follow the below steps.

 ## Requirements